DIY Pallet Headboard – Follow these simple instructions to create a unique headboard from repurposed pallets.

 1. Find some used pallets in good condition.
 Many businesses have pallets that they will give you, or you can check on Craigslist or similar websites for folks selling or giving them away.
 Some things I looked for when selecting the pallets included; wood that was not rotted or cracked, fairly straight edges, and visual character attributes like knots and swirls in the grain.
 For the king bed sized backboard created here, I used a total of five pallets.

 2. Take the pallets apart being careful not to crack or damage the wood slats.
-I used a pry bar and hammer, but a better method would be to use a reciprocating saw like the Ryobi Cordless Reciprocating Saw.
+I used a pry bar and hammer, but a better method would be to use a reciprocating saw like this DeWalt Cordless Saw.
 Determine what size you want your headboard to be when finished.
 I made mine for a standard king size bed.
 The total width I decided on was 80 inches.
 The finished height will be determined by your own preference and the size of your bed frame.

 4. Create the headboard frame for the pallet slats.
 I used two 2 x 4’s for the legs and 1/2″ plywood sheet for the actual frame backing.
 The plywood was cut to 78″ wide and 36″ high.
 The width of 78″ was to allow for a one inch overhang of the pallet slats on each side of the frame.
 The 36″ height was a personal preference.
 I used 1 and 5/8″ wood screws to attach the legs to the frame and spray painted the plywood a dark brown to hide the bright color of the plywood if any were to show through the slats.